USArmyResearchLab/Dshell/README.md

 1. Install all of the necessary Python modules listed above.
 Many of them are available via pip and/or apt-get.
 Pygeoip is not yet available as a package and must be installed with pip or manually.
 All except dpkt are available with pip.

-  1. sudo apt-get install python-crypto python-dpkt python-ipy python-pypcap
+  1. sudo apt-get install python-dpkt python-ipy python-pypcap

   2. sudo pip install pygeoip